 9. Mobile advertising is less obtrusive.

-Beyond the sheer convenience our devices provide us, another reason they are popular for website browsing is because — at this point in time — there is less advertising out there on our mobiles.
+Beyond the sheer convenience our devices provide us, another reason they are popular for website browsing is that — at this point — there is less advertising out there on our mobiles.
 When you click to view the content, the content is still the prominent object on the page you are viewing.